Spoilers For ‘Bachelor In Paradise’: Hannah Godwin, Dylan Barbour’s Status Confirmed By Pair Ahead Of Finale

 The fan who spotted the two together captured the Bachelor in Paradise stars sitting on a blanket or beach towel.
 Dylan and Hannah were adjusting their positions to get even closer to one another, and those who have been following the show can tell that this couple on the beach is definitely them.

-One of the photos Reality Steve shared showed Hannah and Dylan walking together, and the other still photo was of the two Bachelor in Paradise stars again together on the beach.
+One of the photos Reality Steve shared showed Hannah and Dylan walking together, and the other still photo was of the two Bachelor in Paradise stars on the beach.

 Hannah wasn’t wearing her engagement ring, but there’s no reason for anybody to worry.
-Typically, the franchise holds onto the rings while the seasons are airing, only giving them back during the finale reunion shows.
+Typically, the franchise holds on to the rings while the seasons are airing, only giving them back during the finale reunion shows.

 The reunion show taped in late August and is slated to air on Tuesday, September 17.
-Reality Steve noted in a recent blog post that Dylan and Hannah are indeed still engaged and that they’ll confirm this during the pre-taped update episode.
+Reality Steve noted in a recent blog post that Dylan and Hannah are indeed still engaged, and that they’ll confirm this during the pre-taped update episode.

 In fact, the buzz is that Hannah is moving to California, which happens to be where Dylan lives.
 Given that, it sounds as if this pair is doing well.

 Luckily, the Bachelor in Paradise lovebirds won’t have to try to hide out for much longer.
-Fans who follow the two on social media haven’t necessarily been fooled by any attempts to suggest they aren’t together, but they can officially go public in one more week.
+Fans who follow the two on social media haven’t necessarily been fooled by any attempts to suggest they aren’t together, and the pair can officially go public — should they choose to do so — in one more week.

-Will Hannah Godwin and Dylan Barbour go the distance and end up married like many couples from previous seasons have done?
+Will Hannah Godwin and Dylan Barbour go the distance and end up married, like many couples from previous seasons have done?
 Bachelor in Paradise fans are hoping so, and they’ll be anxious to see updates from these two once they can share more.